 Pont Alexandre III is an elaborate bridge in Paris that was built in 1900 and decorated with grandiose lampposts.
 It’s an ideal portrait photography location with a view of the Eiffel Tower in the background, but it also makes for a great place to capture the intricate beauty the bridge itself.

 The Sacré-Cœur is a landmark that is hard to miss in Paris.
-The white dome, made of stone that came from the Chateau-Landon quarries, stands out as a prominent landmark in the city.
-There are stairs, open to the public, that will take you to the top, giving you a breathtaking view of Paris.
+The white dome, made of stone from the Chateau-Landon quarries, stands out as a prominent landmark in the city.
+There are stairs open to the public that will take you to the top, giving you a breathtaking view of Paris.

-With dozens of bridges spanning the Seine, you’ll most likely always find a great photo opportunity of the river and the scenery surrounding it.
-Although, photographing the oldest standing bridge in Paris across the Seine, Pont Neuf, is definitely a subject you don’t want to miss.
+With dozens of bridges spanning the Seine, you’ll can easily find great opportunities for photographing the river and the scenery surrounding it.
+But photographing the oldest bridge across the Seine in Paris, Pont Neuf, is definitely a subject you don’t want to miss.

-The Notre Dame Cathedral stands in the middle of the city on the La Cite island surrounded by water of the Seine river.
-The structure is covered in detailed architecture that is so intricate that you’ll not only want to snap photos of the building but you’ll also want to capture the fine art work that has gone into Notre Dame many years ago.
+The Notre Dame Cathedral stands in the middle of the city on the Île de la Cité surrounded by the Seine river.
+The structure is covered in detailed architecture that is so intricate that you’ll not only want to snap photos of the building, but also the fine artwork that went into Notre Dame many years ago.

 Pont des Arts

 Named the Bridge of Arts, this gorgeous bridge connects the Louvre museum and the Institut de France.
-It’s famously known as lovers bridge due to the tradition of couples attaching padlocks onto the rails and throwing the key into the Seine to declare their love for each other.
-While this tradition has been sadly broken, as all the padlocks have recently been removed, the bridge and its iconic surroundings still make for a great place to take photos.
+It’s famously known as lovers’ bridge due to the tradition of couples attaching padlocks onto the rails and throwing the key into the Seine to declare their love for each other.
+While all the padlocks have recently been removed, the bridge and its iconic surroundings still make for a great place to take photos.

 The Eiffel Tower

-The famous Eiffel Tower will provide you with one of your most iconic photographs of Paris.
-A perfectly framed shot of the Eiffel Tower with the Trocadero Fountains in the foreground can be taken from Place de Trocadero.
-Even though it’s flooded with tourists trying to get their own photograph and quite possibly even ruining yours, it’s still worth going.
-Arriving at sunrise will set you up for a less crowded photo and a beautiful Paris sky to illuminate your capture.
+The Eiffel Tower is one of the most famous photography subjects in Paris.
+A perfectly framed shot of the Eiffel Tower can be taken from Place de Trocadero.
+Even though it’s flooded with tourists trying to get their own photograph and quite possibly ruining yours, it’s still worth going.
+Arriving at sunrise will set you up for a less crowded photo and a beautiful Parisian sky to illuminate your photo.

 There is a carousel at the foot of the Trocadero Gardens that has the Eiffel Tower in the foreground.
-The bright colors of the carousel with an iconic landmark as a backdrop will create a whimsical photo to add to your Paris collection.
+The bright colors of the carousel with the tower in the background will create a whimsical photo to add to your Paris collection.

 If you enjoy photographing beautiful stained glass, Sainte-Chapelle is the place to go.
-It’s a two-part chapel with a lower and upper section, with the upper section featuring all of the stained glass.
-The glass is arranged across 15 windows, each about 50 feet high and the panes depict over a thousand scenes from the Old and New Testaments showing the history of the world until the arrival of the relics in Paris.
+It’s a two-part chapel with a lower and upper section, with the upper section featuring the stained glass.
+The glass is arranged across 15 windows, and the panes depict over a thousand scenes from the Old and New Testaments showing the history of the world until the arrival of the relics in Paris.
 With early morning or late evening sunlight shining directly through the glass, you’ll go home with gorgeous, colorful photos of history.